 So many of you discussed your love for vintage clothing in the comments section of my previous posts, which made me smile from ear to ear because I love history.
 I think it’s important to understand how fashion has evolved and why it has changed over the years.
-So I am going to go through the decades starting with the 1920s through 1990 and talk about what was popular in the world of fashion.
-We’re trying something new this week.

 In case you are wondering, I got a lot of the fashion information for this post from Nina Garcia’s Little Black Book of Style.
 It’s a great read and it goes over almost every aspect of what it takes to be a stylish woman.
 The historical information also partly comes from my spending too many hours watching the history channel or being over-enthused in every history class I’ve ever taken.